 Maisie’s Sunflower practitioner worked on her physical structure and she immediately reported differences in her gym classes: being able to do a lot of exercises that she couldn’t do before.
-Neurologically, her Sunflower sessions concentrated on her ability to focus and she was also recommended some vitamins to help her body too.
+Neurologically, her Sunflower sessions concentrated on her ability to focus and she was also recommended some vitamins for her body too.

 Maisie’s mother says: “We were also concerned about Maisie’s handwriting when we first started the programme but her practitioner worked on this and it is now quite neat, which is wonderful!
 Another exciting thing that has come out of the Sunflower final assessment was that Maisie’s memory recall for number patterns has improved significantly.